 Samarthan joined hands with the BBC Media Action radio program “Majboor Kisko Bola!”
 (Who Are You Calling Helpless!) which aimed to help workers trapped in bonded labor by providing information about their legal rights.
 It is a 36-episode Hindi-language radio broadcast, each running for 30 minutes.

-Samarthan spread awareness among the bonded laborers in the villages where there is no access to internet, television or radio by using portable radios with a pen drive option.
+Samarthan spread awareness among the bonded laborers in the villages where there is no access to the internet, television or radio by using portable radios with a pen drive option.
 Samarthan made the effort to reach the most marginalized communities that remain isolated and uneducated, where a large number of families are under the bondage of rich farmers and money-lenders due to illegal debts.

 Some of the steps taken by Samarthan include: